microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 Duration: 60 minutes.

-With Azure Synapse's code-free data orchestration environment, you can build ETL/ELT processes in a code-free visual environment to quickly ingest data from more than 85 native connectors.
-Moreover, you can perform real-time analytics on streaming data directly in your data warehouse.
+With Azure Synapse's code-free data orchestration environment, you can build ETL/ELT processes in a code-free visual environment to easily connect to data sources and ingest, transform, and place data in the data lake.
+In this exercise, you will create your first pipeline ingesting data into Azure Synapse, move semi-structured data from various sources, bring together relational and non-relational data in a serverless environment, and ingest data directly with SQL commands.

-### Task 1: Data Ingestion
+### Task 1: Your First Pipeline

-Let's take a look at how we can connect to external data sources in Azure Synapse and discover the rich list of connectors available for use.
+Let's create our first pipeline to ingest data from external data sources in Azure Synapse.

 1. On the Synapse Home page, select **Ingest**.